-The student must meet the same admission requirements and follow all application procedures as all other applicants.
+- The student must meet the current admission requirements and follow all current application procedures as all other applicants.

 Students who previously attended a college of pharmacy regardless of whether it was the University of Oklahoma or another college of pharmacy and withdrew may be asked to provide documentation including but not limited to the following:

 - Contact the Office of Pharmacy Student Affairs to request an application.
 It is highly recommended that students relay in their application why they are now ready to resume a PharmD curriculum.